 First off, always unplug appliances when they aren’t in use to help reduce risks of shock.
 Installing Ground Fault Circuit Interrupter (GFCI) protected outlets is an effective way to minimize the risk of electric shock or electrocution.
 GFCIs will immediately cut off power if it detects someone receives a shock, helping prevent serious injury.
 If the outlets located near water sources in your home aren’t GFCIs, consider hiring an electrician to install them or have GFCI breaker switches added to your home’s main breaker panel.

 Using a light bulb with a higher wattage than the lamp can safely accommodate may overload the lamp’s wiring, which can cause a fire.
-Take steps to help avoid this hazard by using a light bulb with wattage that’s less than or equal to the maximum wattage printed on the lamp’s socket.
+Take steps to help avoid this household safety hazard by using a light bulb with wattage that’s less than or equal to the maximum wattage printed on the lamp’s socket.
 If you need a stronger light, purchase a lamp that uses a higher wattage bulb.